1:1 Physician Coaching

 “I feel optimistic for the first time in a long time about my career in medicine.” -Dr. Leach

-To practice sustainable, satisfying medicine in healthcare today it’s essential to optimize both your mindset and your physiology
+To practice sustainable, satisfying medicine in healthcare today, it’s essential to optimize both your mindset and your physiology

 The culture of medicine teaches us to override our bodies, ignore our needs, and default to perfectionism and over-responsibility.

-Coaching helps you practice medicine in a healthier, more humane, fulfilling and sustainable way if that’s what you want.
+Coaching allows physicians to feel calmer, clearer, more grounded, and more in control of their work and life.
+Coaching helps you learn to practice medicine in a healthier, more humane, fulfilling, and sustainable way - if that’s what you want.

 “My coaching investments are as important as my med school investments.
 It’s that good.” - Female MD